sonyaoa/customer_age_prediction/README.md

-# Проект: Определение возраста покупателей
+# Project: Customer Age Detection

-## Описание
+## Description
-Проект посвящён разработке системы компьютерного зрения для определения приблизительного возраста покупателей по фотографии. Решение может использоваться для анализа потребительского поведения и контроля соблюдения возрастных ограничений при продаже товаров.
+This project focuses on developing a computer vision system to estimate the approximate age of customers from photos.
+The solution can be used for consumer behavior analysis and age-restricted product sales compliance.

-## Цель исследования
+## Goal
-Разработать модель компьютерного зрения, способную определять возраст человека по фотографии с высокой точностью и оценить качество её работы по метрике MAE.
+Build a computer vision model capable of accurately predicting a person's age from a photo, evaluated using the MAE metric.

-## Ход исследования
+## Workflow
-- Предобработка данных и анализ датасета изображений.
+- Data preprocessing and image dataset analysis
-- Исследовательский анализ данных (EDA): изучение распределения возрастов и качества фотографий.
+- Exploratory Data Analysis (EDA): age distribution and photo quality assessment
-- Моделирование:
+- Modeling:
-   - Подготовка данных к обучению модели.
+   - Data preparation for model training
-   - Обучение свёрточной нейронной сети на основе предобученной архитектуры ResNet50.
+   - Training a convolutional neural network based on the pretrained ResNet50 architecture
-   - Оценка качества модели на тестовой выборке по метрике MAE.
+   - Model evaluation on the test set using MAE
-- Итоговые выводы и формирование рекомендаций.
+- Conclusions and recommendations

-## Технологии
+## Technologies
-Python, Pandas, NumPy, Matplotlib, Seaborn, TensorFlow, Keras, Computer Vision, CNN, ResNet50.
+Python, Pandas, NumPy, Matplotlib, Seaborn, TensorFlow, Keras, Computer Vision, CNN, ResNet50

-## Ключевые результаты
+## Key Results
-- Подготовлена и обучена модель компьютерного зрения на основе архитектуры ResNet50.
+- Trained a computer vision model based on the ResNet50 architecture
-- Достигнуто значение MAE = 6.87 на тестовой выборке, что соответствует требованиям задачи.
+- Achieved MAE = 6.87 on the test set, meeting the project requirements
-- Разработана модель, способная определять приблизительный возраст покупателей по фотографии и применяться для решения бизнес-задач в розничной торговле.
+- Developed a model applicable to real business tasks in retail for customer age estimation